-The Flinders International Postgraduate Research Scholarships (FIPRS) are specifically intended to support international students to undertake a research higher degree at Flinders University.
+Flinders University in Australia invites applications for the Flinders International Postgraduate Research Scholarships (FIPRS) specifically intended to support international students to undertake a research higher degree in 2021.

-A limited number of (up to 10) FIPRS scholarships are available each year and the scholarship round is highly competitive.
-The FIPRS is awarded to candidates who demonstrate outstanding aptitude for independent research.
-The FIPRS are considered on the basis of academic merit, academic research training and research indicators and performance.
+A very limited number of FIPRS for international students are available each year and due to the limited number of scholarships, each round is highly competitive.
+The FIPRS is awarded to candidates who demonstrate an outstanding aptitude for independent research, academic merit, academic research training and research indicators and performance.

 The scholarship is tenable for up to three years for a Research Doctorate degree and up to two years for a Research Masters degree.
-Successful applicants are required to undertake full time study and must be commencing a research higher degree in Australia for the first time.
+Successful applicants are required to undertake full-time study and must be commencing a higher degree by research in Australia for the first time.

 Worth of Award